Our research themes

 Minimising biodiversity loss

-Whales, penguins, and seals may spring to mind when considering life in Antarctica, however, the Icy Continent is host to countless webs of life.
-From the temperate coastal regions where water and warmth allow the encrusting of lichens, moss gardens, and even native grasses, to the soils of Antarctica that harbour a bustling diversity of microorganisms, within whose cells the secrets of ancient and extraterrestrial life are bound, Antarctica is thriving with life.
+Whales, penguins, and seals may spring to mind when considering life in Antarctica, however, the icy continent is host to countless ecosystems.
+From the temperate coastal regions where water and warmth allow the encrusting of lichens, moss gardens, and even native grasses to the soils of Antarctica that harbour a bustling diversity of microorganisms, within whose cells the secrets of ancient and extraterrestrial life are bound, Antarctica is thriving with life.
 By studying these ecosystems, and by experimenting with measures to quash the invasive species that threaten them, we can preserve for posterity this delicate and unique life.
 Read more

 Protecting Antarctic wildlife

-Charismatic, iconic, singular – it’s the wildlife of Antarctica that bewitches the public’s reckoning of our gorgeous southern continent.
 The glistening bow of a minke whale as it parts the glassy waters, the vapour snort of a Weddell seal’s breath, or the raucous palaver and sulphurous stink of a rookery of crested penguins: Antarctica is alive with sights and sounds of burgeoning life.
-For all the wonder this continent presents, there are still many questions: is our consumption of krill in competition with its whales?
-What can the seals tell us of changing oceanic conditions?
+For all the wonder this continent presents, there are still many questions: is our consumption of krill in competition with whales?
+What can the seals tell us about changing oceanic conditions?
 And how will the sea ice-dependent penguins adapt to retreating nesting grounds?
-With your support we can discover the answers to these questions and more that have not yet been conceived.
+With your support, more research can be focussed in the these areas.
 Read more